occam-ra/occam/doc/occam-user-manual.md

 **APPENDIX 6.
 CACHED DATA MODE 46**

-Occam User’s Manual 3/13/2017 3
+## I. For Information on Reconstructability Analysis

-**I. For Information on Reconstructability Analysis** For papers on Reconstructability Analysis, see the Discrete Multivariate Modeling (DMM) page at http://www.pdx.edu/sysc/research-discrete-multivariate-modeling.
+For papers on Reconstructability Analysis, see the Discrete Multivariate Modeling (DMM) page at http://www.pdx.edu/sysc/research-discrete-multivariate-modeling.
 For an overview of RA, see the following two papers that are on the DMM page:

 “Wholes and Parts in General Systems Methodology” at http://www.sysc.pdx.edu/download/papers/wholesg.pdf

 “An Overview of Reconstructability Analysis” at http://www.sysc.pdx.edu/download/papers/ldlpitf.pdf

-**II.
-Accessing Occam **
+## II.
+Accessing Occam

 ***Occam location & general use*** Occam is at: http://dmit.sysc.pdx.edu/.
 It can also be accessed from the DMM web page: